Marketing Summarized

 • There’ too much visual clutter.

-• The consumer finds the brand boring or the exact same as every other fashionable brand of that domain.
+• The consumer finds the brand boring or the same as every other fashionable brand of that domain.

 B. Insufficient planning or preparation: